 As many chuckled back to Parker, the former heavyweight champion tried to reply back to as many as possible.

 Nailing the moves, Parker was only halted in the video by his wife and children at the end.

 Actor Grant, who famously thought he’d ruin the scene once he read it in the script of the 2003 Christmas smash hit, commented later about the undertaking of filming.

 “I thought, That’s going to be excruciating.
 It has the power to be the most excruciating scene ever committed to celluloid,” Grant said in Hugh Grant: A Life on Screen.

-“I certainly dreaded filming it and (writer-director) Richard (Curtis) kept saying as the weeks went by…he said, ‘Don’t you think we better rehearse the dancing scene?’
+“I certainly dreaded filming it.
+(Writer-director) Richard (Curtis) kept saying as the weeks went by…he said, ‘Don’t you think we better rehearse the dancing scene?’
 And I said, ‘Well, yeah, yeah, I gotta learn some lines.
 You know, my ankle hurts today.’
 So, it was never rehearsed.

-At times like this, Parker’s efforts were much appreciated by everyone as boxing fans, like a vast portion of people around the world, crave a normal life again.
+At times like this, Parker’s efforts were much appreciated by everyone as boxing fans.
+A vast portion of people around the world craves a normal life again.

-It could be few more months of social distancing to come, but if Parker has more up his sleeve, we’d all welcome it with open arms.
+It could be a few more months of social distancing, but if Parker has more up his sleeve, we’d all welcome it with open arms.